ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 using {{!HPKE=RFC9180}} to ensure that only the intended recipient can see a message in the clear.

-In other cases, DAP requires HTTPS client authentication.
+In other cases, DAP requires HTTPS client authentication as well as server authentication.
 Any authentication scheme that is composable with HTTP is allowed.
 For example:

 * {{!OAuth2=RFC6749}} credentials are presented in an Authorization HTTP header, which can be added to any DAP protocol message.

 * TLS client certificates can be used to authenticate the underlying transport.

+* The `DAP-Auth-Token` HTTP header described in
+  {{?I-D.draft-dcook-ppm-dap-interop-test-design-04}}.

 This flexibility allows organizations deploying DAP to use existing well-known HTTP authentication mechanisms that they already support.
 Discovering what